Sudhir22/python-sudoku-generator-solver/README.md

-# Python Sudoku Generator and Sudoku Solver
+# Python Sudoku App using Django framework

 ## about

-Python based sudoku generator that can create unique Sudoku board based on 4 difficulty levels.
+Python based sudoku generator that can create unique random Sudoku board based on 4 difficulty levels.
 This code also includes a brute force sudoku solver that is capable of solving even the most difficult sudoku puzzles!

-#### Suodku Generator Usage
+#### Suodku App Usage

-This program requires that you have Python installed on your computer.
-In terminal, browse to the folder location and run

-python sudoku.py main

-To adjust the diffculty level of the generated Sudoku puzzle, browse to suodku.py and change the variable 'level' to the desired difficulty levels, which include ‘Easy’ ‘Medium’ ‘Hard’ and ‘Insane’.

-****B.Y.O.T (bring your own tests)****

-See more at www.callmejoe.net
-Made by Joe Carlson 2015
+This API requires Django installation alongwith Sqlite3 database.